 They’re allies on climate and social policy, including immigration, where CDA and VVD hold more conservative views.

-Rutte has a reputation for being a hardliner in Brussels, because he opposes closer fiscal integration.
+Rutte has a reputation for being a hardliner in Brussels, because he opposes fiscal union.
 But in other areas, including climate, defense, technology, trade and deepening the single market, his views match those of French president Emmanuel Macron, a fellow liberal.
 The gap between D66 and VVD tends to be overstated, including by the parties themselves.
 The two even group together in the European Parliament.